XIXIYOUNG2018/MPCD1/README.md

 Also, the validation command includes the Python file and configs of  ADMET, physicochemical datasets and activity cliffs datasets
 # Validataion

-Evaluate the performance of MGCD.
+Evaluate the performance of MPCD.
 ```
 sh examples/val.sh
 ```